 - Pricing information, including average start price, close price, and/or Buy It Now price.

-- Quantity and sales volume information, including number of items listed, number of items sold, and average number of bids per listed item.
+- Quantity and sales volume information, including the number of items listed, number of items sold, and the average number of bids per listed item.

 - Timing information, including last sold time and date for the item or item type.

 In addition to textual data, eBay Marketplace Research provides subscribers with charts and graphical data to help you to quickly visualize eBay trends in your own particular selling market.